haqpl/haqpl.github.io/_posts/2019-10-23-Introducing-SQLMAP-into-non-HTTP-services.md

 ## Working example:

-Below you can see an example usage of `shiny-garbanzo` and the corresponding output of SQLMAP, which identified and successfully exploited three different types of SQLi vulnerability in non-HTTP `whois` service.
+Below you can see an example usage of `shiny-garbanzo` and the corresponding output of SQLMAP, which identified and successfully exploited four different types of SQLi vulnerability in non-HTTP service.

 ```
 python3 shiny-garbanzo.py --host '127.0.0.1' --tool "whois" --port 1337 --arguments="-h 10.10.10.155 SQLMAP"